Frequently Asked Questions

 What do you mean by $25 gives one person safe water?

 On average, it costs about $25 to provide safe water to one person.
-This cost is derived from the average total organizational costs divided by the average total number of people served during the last four fiscal years – 2010-2013.
+This cost is derived from the total organizational costs divided by the total number of people served during the fiscal years of 2010-2013.
 This equals $23.23, however for the purposes of our messaging we round up to $25.
 This number will continue to evolve as we continue to look for the most effective ways to reach more people with safe water and sanitation.

 Ways to get involved with Water.org